-All of the readings are available either via a link on the course outline or in the Resources section of OWL.
+All readings are available either via a link on the course outline or on OWL.

 Format

 Each class will consist of both a lecture component and a discussion component.

 Email

 The Professor will respond to email and will do her best to reply within 48 hours (excluding weekends).
 Do note that university policy precludes Professors from responding to email messages that were not sent from a UWO email account.